 At present there is no known cause of Parkinson’s disease and no cure.
 However, treatments are available to alleviate the symptoms and improve quality of life, as symptoms generally become worse over time.
 Although Parkinson’s disease isn’t fatal, the weakening of the body can make sufferers more vulnerable to developing serious and life-threatening infections.

 Stem cell therapy research

 Breakthroughs in stem cell research have started to provide insights into prospective stem cell therapies in latest years.

 Parkinson’s UK has invested more than £3 million into state-of-the-art stem cell research.
-This will involve a study with the California-based International Stem Cell Corporation (ISCO) conducting a clinical trial on 12 individuals with Parkinson’s disease – mild to severe.
+Part of the investment involved a study with the California-based International Stem Cell Corporation (ISCO) who conducted a clinical trial on 12 individuals with Parkinson’s disease – mild to severe.

-During the test, physicians implanted substitute brain cells into the brains of patients, called neural precursor cells.
+During the test, physicians implanted substitute brain cells, called neural precursor cells, into the brains of patients.
 These cells are expected to mature into the kind of neurons that are destroyed by Parkinson’s disease.

 Commenting on this trial, Claire Bale, Head of Research Communications at Parkinson’s UK, said:

 “Stem cells carry true hope as a future therapy for the 127,000 individuals living with the disorder in the UK.